gpinigin/GPActivityViewController/README.md

 // Override to implement your activity behavior
 - (void)performActivity;
 ```

+Note for iOS5.0: if autoorientation behavior of your controller isn't match to one of GPActivityViewController you MUST subclass GPActivityViewController to override autorotation behavior or present controller modally

 ### Custom activities
 You also can make your custom activity using block approach: